I’m sure you’ve heard this question before.

 But I can certainly see how all of this adds to the narrative most accountants are probably tired of hearing…

-That AI is going to take over the low-level work.
+That AI is going to take over the low-level work and AI replacing accounting jobs is inevitable.

 That the only way to protect yourself from being made redundant is to stick with “higher value tasks” like advisory work.